How To Get Into Airport Lounges On Your Next Trip

 Click here to view the Plaza Premium lounge network with 110+ lounges worldwide.

 There are also lounges operated by the banks that issue your credit cards.
-You are probably familiar with the American Express Centurian Clubs with 14 locations in the US and 10+ more internationally, but other banks are getting into the mix.
-Capital One now has three new lounges open at DFW, DEN, and IAH.
-Chase has been opening up its new Chase Sapphire lounges—the new one in Boston is fantastic!
-There are currently five Chase Sapphire lounges located at JFK, LGA, IAD, BOS, AUS, and HKG with plans to open five more.
+You are probably familiar with the American Express Centurion Clubs with 14 locations in the US and 10+ more internationally, but other banks are getting into the mix.
+Capital One now has lounges in several US airports.
+Chase has been opening its new Chase Sapphire lounges—and they are fantastic!

 These have varying rules regarding guest access to airport lounges, but here is a short summary.
-Some other cards, such as the Delta Reserve for Centurian Lounges, allow access for the cardholder only with same-day Delta tickets, etc. But I want to keep this as a more basic introductory.
+Some other cards, such as the Delta Reserve for Centurion Lounges, allow access only to the cardholder with same-day Delta tickets, etc., and are capped at a certain number of visits per year.
+But I want to keep this more basic and introductory.

 How To Get Into Airport Lounges